203-Systems/Matrix-Wiki/docs/Mystrix/UsageExamples/CustomizableControls/BitFocusCompanion.md

 # BitFocus Companion

-:::warning
+:::warning[Content Under Construction]
-This section is under construction.
-If you need out about this area, feel free to reach out [Connect with Us](/docs/Support/ConnectWithUs)
+This content is currently under construction.
+If you need any assistance, please [reach out to us](/docs/Support/ConnectWithUs) or leave a comment.
 :::